joanaasaa/ist-msc-thesis-template/README.md

   - The workspace is clean of temp files after a successful compilation
   - The compilation generates a synctex file to allow quick switching between code and pdf viewer
 - A `.vscode` folder with latex-workshop settings
-- Instructions on how to use VSCode as a locally running Overleaf

 ## Getting started